History of the Edmonton Oilers: 2007–2010

-Edmonton drafted the highly touted Magnus Paajarvi-Svensson as the tenth overall pick at the 2009 NHL Entry Draft.
+Edmonton drafted the highly touted Magnus Paajarvi-Svensson as the tenth overall pick at the 2009 NHL entry draft.
 The Oilers then traded fan-favourite Kyle Brodziak to the Minnesota Wild for another two draft picks in the 2009 Draft, which were used to draft Kyle Bigos and Olivier Roy.

 The Oilers headed into the free agency with two key free agents in Dwayne Roloson and Ales Kotalik.
 Edmonton let both Roloson and Kotalik walk, and they subsequently signed replacements, in the form of veteran goaltender Nikolai Khabibulin and a former Oiler, centre Mike Comrie.
 Khabibulin signed a four-year, $15 million contract, while Comrie signed a one-year, $1.125 million contract.
-While the Oilers made these transactions, their whole off-season was marred by the huge blockbuster trade that was made with the Ottawa Senators, in which the Oilers would acquire two-time 50 goal scorer Dany Heatley, in exchange for forwards Andrew Cogliano, Dustin Penner and defenceman Ladislav Šmid.
-However, Heatley would refuse to be dealt to Edmonton (per the stipulation of his contract), and would be later traded to the San Jose Sharks.
+While the Oilers made these transactions, their whole off-season was marred by the failure of a huge blockbuster trade that was agreed upon with the Ottawa Senators, in which the Oilers would acquire two-time 50 goal scorer Dany Heatley, in exchange for forwards Andrew Cogliano, Dustin Penner and defenceman Ladislav Šmid.
+However, Heatley would refuse to be dealt to Edmonton (per the stipulation of the no-trade clause in his contract), and would be later traded to the San Jose Sharks.

 The 2009–10 season did not bring welcoming thoughts to Oilers fans, as Edmonton ended the season with one of the worst records in franchise history: finishing dead last at 30th place, with a total of 62 points.
 The Oilers' campaign was blighted by long-term injuries to key players, notably starting goaltender, Nikolai Khabibulin and winger Ales Hemsky (amongst others).
 The Oilers recorded a total of 530 in current man games lost, a new (albeit un-wanted) franchise record high.
 Dustin Penner emerged as the leading point scorer (63), recording career highs in all offensive categories.
 Penner was one of three Oilers that played in all 82 games of the 2009–10 season.

 On February 9, 2010, during the 2009–10 season, the Oilers announced the AHL Board of Governors had approved of the relocation of the Oilers' inactive AHL franchise to Oklahoma City, to begin play in the 2010–11 AHL season.
 After a lengthy fan competition to decide on the team name, they were finally named the Oklahoma City Barons on May 20, 2010.